A Night at the Symphony: Hollywood Bowl: Critical reception

-Mike Wass, in Flood, opened his review stating that concert movies were "usually the domain of veteran superstars like Taylor Swift and Beyoncé, but Laufey bucks the trend with flair and no shortage of whimsy".
+Mike Wass, in Flood Magazine, opened his review stating that concert movies were "usually the domain of veteran superstars like Taylor Swift and Beyoncé, but Laufey bucks the trend with flair and no shortage of whimsy".
 He lauded how Laufey's confidence in performing was demonstrated from the start to the finish: "It's clear that singing in front of an ocean of instruments is Laufey's happy place, and somewhere she intends to spend a lot more time."

 In Variety, Chris Willman referred to Laufey as a combination of Swift and Keely Smith, ultimately calling her:... the perfect Hollywood Bowl act...
 A chanteuse who would have seemed at home on the same stage in the 1950s, yet who appeals to a young demographic in the 2020s.
 A multi-instrumentalist with chops on electric guitar, piano and cello.
 A romantic with a great sense of swooniness that feels apropos for a summer date night.
 And, maybe most importantly: plays well with Thomas Wilkins and woodwinds.Anna Zanes of Alternative Press compared Laufey's music and persona to that of Judy Garland and Ginger Rogers; she called the performance and concert movie "a marvel" and lauded the opportunity to "see a form of music revived, related to, and really seen so by a new audience, demographic, or generation...
 Laufey has done this, so naturally and authentically that it appears almost by mistake.
 She's certainly someone worth getting to know."

 Maylee Ohlman, writing for The Central Trend, likened the film's experience to Taylor Swift: The Eras Tour and lauded the cinematography and camera angles incorporated to showcase Laufey's "career-defining" performance.
 Ohlman also "was pleasantly surprised to see that Laufey incorporated aspects of a documentary as well" through the backstage footage she and Wrench included in between songs.